 - Lead Generation

 - Customer’s Lifetime Value

 Website traffic, in general terms, refers to the number of people visiting your website.
 This could be further broken down into paid traffic, organic traffic, direct traffic, and referral traffic.

 Here are some examples of website traffic tracking tools:

-Various free and paid tools enables you to track your website traffic aside from those mentioned above.
+Various free and paid tools enable you to track your website traffic aside from those mentioned above.
 Today we will highlight KISSMetrics as the tool of choice.